Drug-Induced QTc Interval Prolongation

 • Avoid electrolyte disturbances.

-• Review any available ECGs prior to prescribing a QTc prolonging drug, and obtain an ECG prior to starting a second or subsequent potentially QTc-prolonging drug.
-Dose reduction or discontinuation is recommended if the QTc is > 500 ms or if it increases > 50 ms compared with baseline.
-Consider cardiology review if prolonged QTc doesn’t resolve with drug discontinuation.
+• Obtain an ECG prior to starting any drug that may prolong the QTc interval.
+Repeat ECG at steady state (4-5 half-lives).
+Dose reduction or discontinuation is recommended if the QTc is > 500 ms or if it increases > 60 ms compared with baseline.
+Consider cardiology review if QTc prolongation doesn’t resolve with drug discontinuation.

 • Advise patients to seek immediate medical attention if symptoms such as light-headedness, dizziness, palpitations, shortness of breath, or fainting occur.